nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The `Logic` Component

 * The API of `Logic` is the class CommandHandler.
-* Class `CommandHandler` uses class `CommandParser` to parse infoFragments from class `InputParser`.
+* Class `CommandHandler` uses class `CommandParser` to parse infoFragments from class `InputParser` with suitable keywords.
 * The parsed arguments would be passed to suitable classes (`ResourceManager/ProjectManager`) for command execution.
 * Class `ResourceManager/ProjectManager` executes user command based on the parsed arguments.
-* The Model may be modified during command execution(e.g. added/deleted a resource)
+* The Model may be modified during command execution. (e.g. added/deleted a resource)
+* data.txt, a local text file, may be modified during command execution. (e.g. save a project list)

 ---